One Partner. Two Powerful Ways to Work Together.

 Improving Workstation Setup.

 An employee working at a seated assembly station complained of numbness in their legs.
 The IPS evaluated their posture and setup, recommended a footrest and small chair adjustments, and worked with maintenance to reposition the worktable.
-The simple change relieved symptoms and prevented a developing ergonomic injury.
+These simple changes relieved symptoms and prevented a developing ergonomic injury.

 Flex for Success Participation Boost.